marina-russ/marina-russ/README.md

 <h1 align="center">👋 It's nice to meet you!</h1>

-<p align="center">I'm a front-end developer currently learning full stack development through MSU's Code Bootcamp.
-My goal is to create sites and apps that are both functional and beautiful to maximize the user's experience.
+<p align="center">My goal is to create sites and apps that are both functional and beautiful to maximize the user's experience.
 I'm passionate about CSS3 and excited about the possibilities with APIs!
 I love how the tech world is constantly revolving, opening up newer and more efficient ways to problem solve every day!</p>

 [![Portfolio](https://img.shields.io/badge/Portfolio-66CDAA?style=for-the-badge)](https://marina-russ.github.io/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marinaruss/)